jg-digital-media/jgdm-100DaysOfCode/work/log/round-4.md

+### R4D74:  Monday 4 May 2020
++ **Notes**  Updated the photography website with some new/replacement photos and a slight restructure!
+Also spent a bit of time on JavaScript function theory.

++ **Technologies used** - HTML5, CSS

 ### R4D74:  Friday 1 May 2020
 + **Notes**  Added some photo captions using data-titles in markup and tested an Express.js put route to edit some JSON data.